 Hepatitis B is mainly spread by transfer of blood and other bodily fluids from one person to another.
 It is not spread through:

-Yes, there is a safe and effective vaccine to protect against hepatitis B. The vaccination is made up of three injections over a three to six month period.
+Yes, there is a safe and effective vaccine to protect against hepatitis B. The vaccination is made up of three injections over 3-6 months.
 Since 1987 a vaccination has been available to all babies born in New Zealand.
 The vaccination is free to all those under 18 years of age through general practitioners.

-It is also offered free-of-charge to household contacts and sexual partners of people infected with hepatitis B. The vaccination is recommended (although not publicly funded) for many other at-risk groups such as health care workers.
+It is also offered free to household contacts and sexual partners of people infected with hepatitis B. The vaccination is recommended (although not publicly funded) for many other at-risk groups such as health care workers.

 A FibroScan provides information about the health of your liver.
 It is a simple, painless test that determines if liver damage (fibrosis or cirrhosis) is present.
 It measures the degree of stiffness in the liver.

-A liver biopsy is a procedure which involves taking a small sample of liver tissue and examining it under a microscope.
-In many cases, a FibroScan removes the need for a liver biopsy.
+A liver biopsy is a procedure that involves taking a small sample of liver tissue and examining it under a microscope.
+In many cases a FibroScan removes the need for a liver biopsy.